-- 8.2.19 The ten Greater Manchester Authorities are working together to prepare a joint Minerals Plan.
-The Minerals Plan will provide a sound, sub-regional, planning policy framework that provides a clear guide to minerals operators and the public about: - The locations where mineral extraction may take place; - The safeguarding of sensitive environmental features and of mineral resources with potential for future extraction; and - All aspects of environmental and resource protection including the sustainable transportation of minerals. - 8.2.20 An independent examination took place in February 2012 and the Inspector has allowed for an extension to allow for representations to be made in the light of the publication of the final NPPF.
-The DPD is scheduled for adoption in April 2013.
+- 8.2.16 The ten Greater Manchester Authorities adopted a joint Minerals Development Plan Document on 26 April 2013.
+The Minerals Plan provides a sound, sub-regional, planning policy framework that provides a clear guide to minerals operators and the public about: - The locations where mineral extraction may take place; - The safeguarding of sensitive environmental features and of mineral resources with potential for future extraction; and - All aspects of environmental and resource protection including the sustainable transportation of minerals.